-More than the potential for causing a collision, spiders setting up camp inside your car can cause running-related problems, although that’s rarer here than it is in other countries.
-That didn’t stop Ford boffins from developing a special spider screen that sits inside fuel lines and prevents spiders from climbing inside and building a web.
+More than the potential for causing a collision, spiders setting up camp inside your car can cause problems with components, although that’s rarer here than it is in other countries.
+But that didn’t stop Ford boffins from developing a special spider screen that sits inside fuel lines and prevents spiders from climbing inside and building a web.
 It was specifically intended to prevent the Yellow Sac spider from nesting inside fuel lines, as it’s cocoon-like web can easily cause blockages and potentially damage the engine.
 This filter was rolled out with the Focus RS.

-In Australia, the issue isn’t so much with spiders building dense webs in cars, more that they crawl into out of the way places, build webs, have children who then go on to build other webs.
+In Australia, the issue isn’t so much with spiders building dense webs in cars, more that they crawl into out of the way places, build webs and have spider children who then go on to build other webs.
 And so on.
 That’s when you’re more likely to get a sudden appearance form an eight-legged free-loader.
 So, what can you do to keep spiders out of your car?

-- Look at where you’re parking your car: Parking your car under trees is a sure-fire way to see spiders make a home for themselves in the nooks and crannies of your car.
-Especially, if it’s raining.
-Far better hiding inside a car then under a leaf in a tree.
+Parking your car under trees is a sure-fire way to see spiders make a home for themselves in the nooks and crannies of your car.
+Especially if it’s raining.
+Far better hiding inside a car than under a leaf in a tree.

-- Keep leaf litter from building up: Check areas like the base of the windscreen (or at the base of the rear windscreen in a sedan, or the corners of the bumper on a hatchback) for leaf little build up, as this can provide a great little home for spiders to crawl into and hide.
+Check areas like the base of the windscreen (or at the base of the rear windscreen in a sedan, or the corners of the bumper on a hatchback) for leaf litter buildup, as this can provide a great little home for spiders to crawl into and hide.
 Beyond just being a great place for spiders to live, the rotting leaves if not regularly cleaned out can cause rust and rot in places you don’t want rust or rot to occur.

 Question: Does anyone else have any good anti-spider tips, or creepy spider stories while driving?
-Share them in the comments, or become a contributor to Practical Motoring.
+Share them in the comments or on our Facebook page.